ClusterCockpit/cc-backend/configs/README.md

 * `user`: Type string.
 Drop root permissions once .env was read and the port was taken.
 Only applicable if using privileged port.
 * `group`: Type string.
 Drop root permissions once .env was read and the port was taken.
 Only applicable if using privileged port.
 * `disable-authentication`: Type bool.
 Disable authentication (for everything: API, Web-UI, ...).
 Default `false`.
+* `embed-static-files`: Type bool.
+If all files in `web/frontend/public` should be served from within the binary itself (they are embedded) or not.
+Default `true`.
 * `static-files`: Type string.
-Folder where static assets can be found, those will be served directly.
-Default `./frontend/public`.
+Folder where static assets can be found, if `embed-static-files` is `false`.
+No default.
 * `db-driver`: Type string. 'sqlite3' or 'mysql' (mysql will work for mariadb as well).
 Default `sqlite3`.
 * `db`: Type string.
 For sqlite3 a filename, for mysql a DSN in this format: https://github.com/go-sql-driver/mysql#dsn-data-source-name (Without query parameters!).
 Default: `./var/job.db`.
 * `job-archive`: Type string.
 Path to the job-archive.
 Default: `./var/job-archive`.